 2) They only want to pass the paper and insist on studying only in the last two months, hence following their seniors’ footsteps.

 What students fail to realize is that passing at fifty percent will only grant them a ‘tag’ of MBBS.
 One of our professors stated very accurately, “You can never be a successful doctor unless you know your subject in detail.”
 Unfortunately, we are miles away from this idea while the rest of the world is gaining more and more success each day in the field of science by way of diligent research.

 I have nothing against taking help from seniors, but to use that help as a shortcut is to do injustice to yourself.
 I believe that it’s time to break this cycle because we, as doctors, will serve as role models for this country’s younger generations.
 Even more importantly, we are going to deal with human lives.
 There is a dire need for us to be more enthusiastic about this profession because we are going to be competing with doctors from all over the world.
 Let’s take the responsibility on our shoulders seriously and become legends to deserve the respect this profession rewards.

-About the author: Mahnoor Fatima is a fourth year MBBS student at Lahore Medical and Dental College.
+About the author: Mahnoor Fatima is a fourth year MBBS student at Lahore Medical Center and Best Dental College.